Influencer Marketing 101

 For example, you might notice a spike in site activity during or immediately following an influencer campaign.
 You can then assess which social channels, products and promotions brought in meaningful traffic.

-Fact: time saved can actually represent a bigger financial impact than sales.
+In some cases, the time you save can actually represent a bigger financial impact than sales.

-Doing all of the above yourself?
-Those ~70 hours from your schedule translate to thousands of dollars.
+If you're doing all of this yourself, those 100 hours from your schedule translate to thousands of dollars.
 Not to mention lost productivity and time spent away from existing tasks.
-This is all before you’ve even secured a single piece of content, by the way!
+This is all before securing a single piece of content, by the way!

 We’ll say it again: dollars and cents don’t tell the whole story when it comes to influencer campaign ROI.
 The potential time and money saved via outsourcing is too much to ignore.